SallaApp/oauth2-merchant/README.md

     //
     // 🥳
     //
-    // You can now save the access token and refresh token in your database
+    // You can now save the access token and refresh the token in your database
     // with the merchant details and redirect him again to Salla dashboard (https://s.salla.sa/apps)